DevAry-DE/social-plugin-metadata/readme.txt

 Stable tag: trunk
 License: GPLv3

-Display page info from facebook pages
+Display meta information from the social network "Facebook" containing Business Hours, About details, Last public post, etc...

 == Description ==

-Display page info from facebook pages using either a widget or as shortcode.
+Display meta information from the social network "Facebook" using either a widget or as shortcode.
-Currently supported information are
+Currently supported meta information which can be gathered are:

 * Business hours
 * Page about text